 Galileo Assessment is a district Local assessment that is used to measure growth and achievement over grade and content level standards being taught.
 This assessment is administered quarterly, and provides immediate data on student performance that teachers can use to drive instructional decisions.
 This is in contrast to state assessments that provide results after students have been promoted to the next grade level.

 Growth and Achievement data is Norm referenced by being measured against students from throughout Colorado that are also taking both the Galileo and CMAS assessments.
 As a formative assessment Galileo Test results correlate with Colorado State Standards and CMAS state assessments.
 Our target of having of students meet/exceed expected growth goals, or perform at grade level on the Galileo math, reading and science tests that match state averages in those subjects will lead us to district wide proficiency on the state tests.
-The elementary data below represents the percentage of students who have scored at grade level for the fall pre assessment and spring post assessment.
+Middle School: Math & Science High School: Reading High School: Writing High School: Math The elementary data below represents the percentage of students who have scored at grade level for the fall pre assessment and spring post assessment.
 Growth targets have also been set to achieve 1 ½ years growth in ELA and Math to help students catch up to their state level peers.
 The average growth for each grade level when comparing the fall pre assessment and spring post assessment is shared as well.
-[Please click on the grade and content level that you would like to access]: Middle School: Math: High School: Math Middle School: Science: High School: ELA Middle School: ELA: High School: Science Elementary: ELA Elementary: Math |
+Click here for ALL Elementary data |

-iStation |
+iStation & I-Ready |

-The i-Station assessments are given each month to monitor students progress over time and provide teachers with ongoing data and instructional resources to assist them.
-The READ Act sets the expecation that 80% of the students will either be at grade level (tier 1) or have moved up a tier when comparing fall and spring assessments [Click here for i-Station data]; I-Ready Math assessments are given in the beginning, middle, and end of the school year.
-Our goal is to push students to make "stretch" growth. {Here for i-Ready data]. |
+The i-Station assessments are given monthly to monitor students progress over time and provide teachers with ongoing data and instructional resources to assist them.
+The READ Act sets the expecation that 80% of the students will either be at grade level (tier 1) or have moved up a tier when comparing fall and spring assessments.
+I-Ready Math bechmark assessments are given in the beginning, middle, and end of the school year.
+In addition to the benchmarks, students are given a progress check once a month.
+Our goal is to push students to make "stretch" growth to help close the achievement gap. {Click here for all elementary data} |

-TS Gold |
+TS Gold - Kindergarten |

 A research based developmentally-appropriate, authentic tool used and valued in Monte Vista is the state’s approved School Readiness Assessment TS GOLD.
 In use for more than a decade our five kindergarten classes were part of the first pilot of 15 classrooms statewide.
 This standardized observation/documentation based assessment provides us information to make informed instructional decisions for individual students, identify specific areas of need and describe elements of growth and development for parents.
 [Click here for data link].